Zojoji Temple 増上寺

 Next to Tokyo Tower, Zojoji Temple houses figures of huge historical importance.
-The temple relocated to its present site in 1598 when the warlord and future leader of Japan, Tokugawa Ieyasu, stormed into Edo (now Tokyo) and made it his family temple.
+The temple relocated to its present site in 1598 when the warlord and future leader of Japan, Tokugawa Ieyasu, stormed into Edo (now Tokyo).

 Zojoji was an administrative center that governed the religious studies and activities of the Jodo sect

 The temple's brilliant red gate is known as Sangedatsumon

 Six Tokugawa warlords who ruled the nation are interred here

 How to Get There

 Take the Mita subway line and get off at Onarimon Station or Shiba-Koen Station.
 You can also access the temple from Daimon Station on the Oedo subway line.

 If you are traveling by JR, the temple is a 10-minute walk from Hamamatsucho Station on the JR Yamanote and JR Keihin-Tohoku lines.

 Once a huge complex covering 826,000 square meters and including 48 smaller attached temples, the temple is now a fraction of its former size, and many of the buildings are reconstructions.

 The main entrance gate is original, however, and has stood since 1622 through fires, earthquakes and wars.
 This brilliant red gate—known as Sangedatsumon—is designated an Important Cultural Property.